The Net 2.0

 The Net 2.0 is a 2006 direct-to-video mystery thriller film written and produced by Rob Cowan and directed by Charles Winkler.
-It is nominally a sequel to the 1995 film The Net directed by his father Irwin Winkler (who produced this film), but has a separate and unrelated plot.
+It is a standalone sequel to the 1995 film The Net directed by his father Irwin Winkler (who produced this film), but has a separate and unrelated plot.
 The story concerns a computer systems analyst who finds herself in a web of identity theft, robbery, and murder when she lands in Turkey for a new job.
+It is the second installment in The Net film series.

 Plot

 A young woman runs from her pursuers in the streets of Istanbul.
 She is captured and imprisoned, accused of various crimes, and questioned by Dr. Kavak.
 Desperate to save herself, she starts her story in a series of flashbacks.

 Hope Cassidy, a young computer systems analyst looking for excitement in her life, accepts a well-paying job in Istanbul at Suzer International, where she will begin by securing the Internet network of a Russian company.
 She tries to convince her boyfriend, James, to go with her, but he is reluctant and she breaks off their relationship.
 While she is talking to him at a café, her laptop crashes and then reloads, a small incident she ignores.

 While flying alone the next day, she checks her bank account online.
 Stewardess Roxelena serves her champagne and gives her a bracelet as a gift.
 As they talk, the money in her accounts drops to zero.
 When Hope arrives in Istanbul Airport, she is told by the immigration officer that she has a tourist visa, which cannot be used for working purposes, and is advised to go to the American consulate in order to have her soon-expiring passport renewed.
 Exiting the airport, Hope is approached by a taxi driver who takes her to the Sultanahmet Palace Hotel in Istanbul, where he says the Americans love to stay.
 Hope gets a room and as soon as she lies down the fire alarm rings, forcing everyone to evacuate.
 Hope is told that the guests will have to stay out for almost an hour.
 Hope then meets an American known as Z.Z.
 Jackson.
 They take a walk in the park and come across a merchant selling scarves.